-This trick is another simple, yet cute behavior to teach a guinea pig.
+This trick is a simple, yet super cute behavior to teach your guinea pig.
 Most piggies catch on to this trick quickly, which makes it a good choice for guinea pigs new to trick training.
-For this trick, you will need a lightweight, guinea pig sized ball that is easy to roll around.
-After teaching the basics of this behavior, you can also find or make a guinea pig sized net and teach them to play soccer to add a fun twist to their new trick.
+For this trick, you will need a lightweight, guinea pig sized ball that is easy to roll around, along with some cones or a miniature soccer net.

 How to Teach a Guinea Pig to Push a Ball Around (Video Tutorial)

 Do this a couple more times, putting fewer treats on the floor each time.
-Continue to reward from your hand if they nudge the ball at any time.
+Continue to give them a treat from your hand anytime they nudge the ball, even just a little bit.

 After putting treats around the ball a few times, try without any treats on the floor.
 Offer a treat from your hand anytime the guinea pig nudges the ball.